Taz (wrestler): Personal life

-Senerchia has a tattoo of the Looney Tunes Tasmanian Devil on his upper right biceps, which he states he got after being inspired by an identical tattoo sported by Road Warrior Animal.
-He also has a self-designed tattoo on his left lower biceps.
+Senerchia has a tattoo of the Looney Tunes character Tasmanian Devil on his upper right biceps, which he states he got after being inspired by an identical tattoo sported by Road Warrior Animal.
+He also has a self-designed tattoo on his left lower bicep.

 Senerchia played high school football, as well as in college, playing for the LIU Post Pioneers.
 He also studied judo prior to entering the professional wrestling circuit, reaching a second-degree black belt.
-He is a fan of the New York Mets, New York Knicks, Philadelphia 76ers, New York Islanders, and the Buffalo Bills.
+He is a supporter of the New York Mets, New York Knicks, Philadelphia 76ers, New York Islanders, and the Buffalo Bills.

 Legal issues

-In September 1998, Senerchia was arrested on charges of indecent exposure and contributing to the delinquency of a child after allegedly exposing himself to a 15 year-old salon worker during a massage.
+In September 1998, Senerchia was arrested on charges of indecent exposure and contributing to the delinquency of a child after allegedly exposing himself to a 15-year-old salon worker during a massage.
 The charges were dropped in October 1999.

 Other media

 Beginning in 2018, Senerchia was a nationally syndicated morning radio personality, co-hosting Taz and The Moose with Marc "The Moose" Malusis on CBS Sports Radio weekdays from 6-9 a.m.
 Eastern.
 In December 2019, Senerchia announced he was leaving the show.

-Senerchia also had his own podcast, called The Taz Show, (formerly known as The Human Podcast Machine), where he discusses the latest in the professional wrestling world.
+Senerchia also had his own podcast, called The Taz Show (formerly known as The Human Podcast Machine), where he discusses the latest in the professional wrestling world.
 The show has since discontinued.

 Senerchia (as Taz) appears as a playable character in ECW Hardcore Revolution, WWF No Mercy, WWF SmackDown!
-2: Know Your Role, WWE WrestleMania X8 (video game), WWF SmackDown!
+2: Know Your Role, WWE WrestleMania X8, WWF SmackDown!
 Just Bring It, WWE SmackDown!
 Shut Your Mouth, WWE SmackDown vs. Raw 2007 and WWE SmackDown vs. Raw 2009.